dlakakwns/Zero-inflated-high-dimension-compositional-data-with-DeepInsight/README.md

 + Example.ipynb: A Jupyter Notebook providing an example of the overall process, including images.

 + Modified_DeepInsight.ipynb: A notebook supporting the performance claims made in our paper.
-(Comments are in Korean, apologies for any inconvenience.)
+(The warning messages are in Korean.
+We apologize for any inconvenience.)

 + Original_DeepInsight.ipynb: A notebook demonstrating the original DeepInsight method’s performance for comparison.
-(Comments are in Korean, apologies for any inconvenience.)
+(The warning messages are in Korean.
+We apologize for any inconvenience.)